MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_03_Lab2_Ex3_Activate_Deactivate_PIM_Roles.md

 1. Click **Sign Out**.

-1. Log back in as Patti in the inPrivate browsing session.
+1. Log back in as Patti in the InPrivate browsing session.

 ### Task 3: View the status of your requests